First Crusade: Definition, Summary, Major Battles & Facts

-Lasting from October 1097 to June 1098, the Siege of Antioch witnessed a combined force of more than 40,000 crusader-Byzantine army come up against about more than 50,000 Muslim troops.
+Beginning from October 1097 to June 1098, the Siege of Antioch witnessed a combined force of more than 40,000 crusader-Byzantine army come up against more than 50,000 Muslim troops.
 The crusaders needed to take the city of Antioch in order to help with their supply lines.
 Not doing so could seriously jeopardize their quest to capture Jerusalem.

 Additionally, Antioch was considered by European Christendom as an important city in the region.
-This was because it was said to be the home of the many Christian patriarchs including Saint Luke, Saint Peter, and Saint Paul.
+This was because it was said to be the home of many Christian patriarchs including Saint Luke, Saint Peter, and Saint Paul.

 The Battle of Antioch

-A few days the crusader forces had broken into the city of Antioch, help for the Muslims arrived in the form of troops led by Kerbogha, a powerful Muslim warlord of Mosul.
+A few days after the crusader forces had broken into the city of Antioch, help for the Muslims arrived in the form of troops led by Kerbogha, a powerful Muslim warlord of Mosul.
 The crusaders now became the ones who were under siege.
 For about three weeks, the crusaders fiercely defended the city of Antioch.
 Fearing that Kerbogha’s army could break into the city, a resource-depleted and disease-battered crusader army took a bold decision by coming out of the city and engaged the Mosul-led coalition of Muslim forces of about 40,000.
 Karbogha had gravely underestimated the numbers that the crusaders possessed.

 Having being inspired by the Holy Lance (the spear that was used to pierce Jesus Christ on the cross) that a peasant named Peter Bartholomew claimed to have found at the Basilica of St. Peter, the crusaders charged straight out of the city’s walls and startled their enemies.
 The Muslims soon found themselves in a very difficult situation as many of the emirs and Muslim commanders began to desert en masse.
 The crusaders capitalized on the panic that ensued in their opponents’ camp and intensified their attacks.
 In the end, the crusaders defeated Kerbogha at what came to be known as the Battle of Antioch on June 28, 1098.